 The library won't send signed transactions to miners itself.
 Instead, it relies on an RPC client to do that.
 You can use a public RPC API like infura, setup your own using geth or, if you just want to test things out, use a private testnet with truffle and ganache.
 All these options will give you an RPC endpoint to which the library can connect.

-import 'package:http/http.dart'; //You can also import the browser version import 'package:web3dart/web3dart.dart'; var apiUrl = "http://localhost:7545"; //Replace with your API var httpClient = new Client(); var ethClient = new Web3Client(apiUrl, httpClient); var credentials = ethClient.credentialsFromPrivateKey("0x..."); // You can now call rpc methods.
-This one will query the amount of Ether you own EtherAmount balance = ethClient.getBalance(credentials.address); print(balance.getValueInUnit(EtherUnit.ether));
+import 'package:http/http.dart'; //You can also import the browser version import 'package:web3dart/web3dart.dart'; var apiUrl = "http://localhost:7545"; //Replace with your API var httpClient = Client(); var ethClient = Web3Client(apiUrl, httpClient); var credentials = EthPrivateKey.fromHex("0x..."); var address = credentials.address; // You can now call rpc methods.
+This one will query the amount of Ether you own EtherAmount balance = ethClient.getBalance(address); print(balance.getValueInUnit(EtherUnit.ether));

 Of course, this library supports creating, signing and sending Ethereum transactions:

 import 'package:web3dart/web3dart.dart'; /// [...], you need to specify the url and your client, see example above var ethClient = Web3Client(apiUrl, httpClient); var credentials = EthPrivateKey.fromHex("0x..."); await client.sendTransaction( credentials, Transaction( to: EthereumAddress.fromHex('0xC91...3706'), gasPrice: EtherAmount.inWei(BigInt.one), maxGas: 100000, value: EtherAmount.fromUnitAndValue(EtherUnit.ether, 1), ), );

 Missing data, like the gas price, the sender and a transaction nonce will be

 obtained from the connected node when not explicitly specified.
 If you only need

 the signed transaction but don't intend to send it, you can use

 Smart contracts #